-Jolie Egert Elan M.S. – Founder and Director
+Jolie Egret Elan M.S. – Founder and Director

 Jolie Elan, M.S. is the Founding Director of Go Wild Institute.
 She is a deep ecologist, ethnobotanist, consulting botanist, and educator.
 She has inspired thousands of people to deepen their relationship with nature.
 Jolie has worked with ethnobotanical projects on four continents including restoring sacred forest groves in India and developing the herbal medicine sector in war torn Kosovo.
 Jolie is also a certified permaculture designer and a seasoned environmental advocate with twenty years of experience building diverse networks, especially with Indigenous groups focused on protecting sacred sites.
 Combining her love for the earth and spirit, Jolie completed her training as a Spiritual Director and acts as a spiritual companion for those who wish to increase their intimacy with the divine, especially through the natural world.

-Jolie is adjunct faculty at College of Marin and regularly teaches at Point Reyes Field Institute, the San Francisco State University’s Sierra Nevada Field Campus, as well as large variety of herbal medicine schools, and environmental and spiritual organizations throughout the west.
-She works with Jewish organizations, like Hazon, Wilderness Torah, Temple Emek Shalom and the Jewish Community Center of San Francisco to offer eco- Jewish classes that ground Jewish practices and teachings in the Earth.
+Jolie is the lead educator at Go Wild Institute.
+She also teaches at a wide range of herbal medicine schools, and environmental and spiritual organizations throughout the West.
+She works with Jewish organizations, like Hazon, Wilderness Torah, Temple Emek Shalom and the Jewish Community Center of San Francisco to offer eco-Jewish classes that ground Jewish practices and teachings in the Earth.
 Jolie received her B.A. from the Evergreen State College in Environmental Studies, her Master’s degree in Natural Resources from Humboldt State University, and her certification in Spiritual Direction from the Chaplaincy Institute.
 She has served as the President of the Marin Chapter of the California Native Plant Society.
 Jolie can often be found foraging wild foods and medicines and hanging out with oak trees.
 Birthday: June 19, 1969 9:15 AM, Brooklyn, New York.

 Molly lives in Mt Shasta, CA with her husband Jim.
 In her work as a writer, workshop facilitator, and life coach, she draws on the Work That Reconnects,